 I am Jo Shapland

 I am a mature performer, dancer, choreographer, filmmaker, installation artist, fine artist and compulsive self-documenter.
-I have over twenty-five years professional experience of devising and presenting dance performances and installations.
+I have over thirty years professional experience of devising and presenting dance performances and installations.
 My work is rooted in landscape.
 It is developed and presented in spaces ranging from ruined farm-buildings to traditional proscenium theatres, from natural wilderness to urban architectural interiors.
 I have wide experience of collaborating with artists from a broad spectrum of disciplines and bring them into both my own and freelance projects.
 I constantly seek out and research the body through international workshops and placements.
 In 1998 I established Man Troi as an identity and vehicle for the presentation of my work in the public domain.

 I have lived and worked in Wales since 1993, and have a deep connection to its cultural life and wild places.